chevereto/v4-docker/docs/REFERENCE.md

 # Reference

-The `./bootstrap.sh` script is executed on container run and it contains logic that detects the container status.
-It provides Chevereto application code using on first container run.
+The `./scripts/bootstrap.sh` is executed on container run and it contains logic that detects the container status.
+It provides Chevereto application code on first container run.
 This means that the software is downloaded and installed every time you spawn a new container.

 This provisioning is intended to be used in systems where once the container gets created, it is then either stopped or started (not removed).